BACK TO ARTICLES

 Using Money and Credit Cards in Israel

-Israel’s official currency is the New Israeli Shekel (NIS), although most stores and businesses will accept U.S. dollars.
-We visit very few places with ATMs on tour, so we strongly recommended you arrive with U.S. dollars in small denominations or shekels.
+Israel’s official currency is the Israeli New Shekel (ILS), although most stores and businesses will accept U.S. Dollars.
+We visit very few places with ATMs on tour, so we strongly recommend you arrive with U.S. Dollars in small denominations or shekels.
 Hotels will exchange small amounts of currency as well.

 Egypt

-The Egyptian Pound (EGP) has devalued greatly over the last several years.
+The Egyptian Pound (EGP) has been greatly devalued over the last several years.
 Most larger hotels, restaurants and businesses will accept U.S. currency and major credit cards.
 Hotels will exchange small amounts of currency as well.

 Italy

-In Italy the official currency is the Euro (€).
+In Italy, the official currency is the Euro (€).
 Most larger hotels, restaurants and businesses will accept major credit cards.
 Hotels will exchange small amounts of currency as well.
+Jordan The Jordanian Dinar (JOD) is the official currency in

 Jordan